SungwooPark/pd9_PSP_PatrickT_SungwooP_PratishG/README.md

 <h3>Mechanism of testing</h3>
 The application will randomly choose an inputted word to test.
+When an user calls a testing function of the program, a random queue of words from the arraylist will be initialized.
 If the user gets the word wrong, another object of the word will be added to the random queue so the frequency of the word is raised, thus increasing the chance that the user will be tested on that word again.
+If the user gets the word right, the word will be deleted from the queue, thus decreasing the frequency of that word appearing.